kubernetes/website/content/en/docs/concepts/workloads/controllers/ttlafterfinished.md

 [example](/docs/concepts/workloads/controllers/jobs-run-to-completion/#clean-up-finished-jobs-automatically).
 The TTL controller will assume that a resource is eligible to be cleaned up TTL seconds after the resource has finished, in other words, when the TTL has expired.
-When the TTL controller cleans up a resource, it will delete it cascadingly, i.e. delete its dependent objects together with it.
+When the TTL controller cleans up a resource, it will delete it cascadingly, that is to say it will delete its dependent objects together with it.
 Note that when the resource is deleted, its lifecycle guarantees, such as finalizers, will be honored.